ibm-cloud-architecture/refarch-asset-analytics/README.md

 * [Dashboard backend for frontend](asset-dashboard-bff/README.md#deploy)

 Finally the [pump simulator](asset-event-producer/readme.md) is a standalone java application used to produce different type of event.
 It does not need to be deployed to kubernetes.

+### Troubleshooting
+As we are deploying different solutions into kubernetes we group [Troubleshooting notes here], and we are adding a [kubernetes FAQ here] and [summary here](https://jbcodeforce.github.io/#/studies)